-The start of the hike is well marked and if you are driving in your car there are signs around the park that will direct you to the area where the trailhead starts.
+The start of the hike is well marked, and if you are driving in your car, there are signs around the park that will direct you to the area where the trailhead starts.
 There is also a large parking lot by the trailhead that was only half full when we were there.
-Given that it was the end of the day, I can see this area being more busy if you come on a weekend, as it is one of the most well known and family friendly hikes in the park.
+Given that it was the end of the day, I can see this area being busier if you come on a weekend, as it is one of the most well known and family-friendly hikes in the park.

-The trail itself is less then a mile and half round trip and it is a loop so that you never see the same thing twice.
-As soon as you get out of your car and start the trail you immediately enter into an area with large rocks surrounding you on both sides.
+The trail itself is less than a mile and half round trip, and it is a loop so that you never see the same thing twice.
+As soon as you get out of your car and start the trail, you immediately enter into an area with large rocks surrounding you on both sides.

 This hike is perfect if you are into bouldering as there are hundreds of different places you can climb and explore at every turn.
 However, since the sun was starting to set, we opted to stick to the trail and just see as much as we could before it got dark.
 The trail winds around for a little bit before dropping you out in a wide open area that makes up Barker Dam.

-The dam itself was really cool, especially due to the fact that it was so old and was still in working condition.
+The dam itself was really cool, primarily because it was so old and was still in working condition.
 I also enjoyed seeing the sign right at the top of the dam that was carved in the concrete from the brothers that helped build it.

-There is an old horse trough right below this as well which is still in good condition.
+There is an old horse trough right below this as well which is still in excellent condition.

-At the end of this part of the trail right before you head back to the parking lot there is sign for the petroglyphs, make sure you are on the lookout for it as you do not want to miss it.
-The main area of the petroglyphs are right behind the sign in a big rock that appears to have a part cut out of it.
+At the end of this part of the trail, right before you head back to the parking lot, there is a sign for the petroglyphs, make sure you are on the lookout for it as you do not want to miss it.
+The main area of the petroglyphs is right behind the sign in a big rock that appears to have a part cut out of it.